HanLab-BME-MTU/applications/EB3Tracker/GUIs/plusTipAnalysis_README.txt

 - Run detection, tracking, and post-processing

 ---------------------------------------------------------------------------
-PROJECT SETUP
+1. Set Up New Project(s)

-A new project begins with a tiff series in a folder called "images."
-As analysis commences, folders called roi_1, roi_2, etc. will be created.
+A new project begins with a .tiff series in a folder called "images."
+As analysis commences, project folders named roi_1, roi_2, etc. will be created.
-Multiple projects will only be necessary for a given image series if there are multiple cells in the field of view (analysis at the sub-cellular scale is possible with post-processing functions).
-Even in that case, it is generally ok to analyze them together unless you want to look at cell-cell heterogeneity.
+Multiple projects will only be necessary for a given image series if there are multiple cells in the field of view (analysis at the sub-cellular level is possible with post-processing functions).
+Even in the multi-cell case, it is generally fine to analyze them together unless the goal is to analyze cell-cell heterogeneity.

-For a new project, click "Set Up New Project(s)."
-You will be prompted to select a top-level directory.
-This can be any directory as long as there are one or more directories called "images" containing the tif series you want to analyze.
+To initiate a new project, click "Set Up New Project(s)" and select a parent directory.
+This can be any directory containing one or more sub-directories in the hierarchy called "images," which contain the .tiff series of interest.

-If "Draw ROI" is checked, you will be able to draw up to 9 regions-of-interest (ROIs) per movie.
-The first frame of each movie will appear in succession and allow you to draw a polygons.
-Left-clicking to add points and close the polygon by right-clicking on the first point and selecting "Create mask."
-If "Draw ROI" is unchecked, you will be prompted to click in the center of the cell on the first frame.
+If "Draw region of interest" is checked, you will be able to draw up to 9 regions of interest (ROIs) per movie.
+The first frame of each movie will appear in succession and allow you to draw a polygon.
+Left-click to add points and close the polygon by right-clicking on the first point and selecting "Create mask."
+If "Draw region of interest" is unchecked, you will be prompted to click in the center of the cell on the first frame.
 The whole image will then be considered to be the ROI for future steps.
 (The click simply helps the comet detector estimate the local background.)

 ---------------------------------------------------------------------------
-PROJECT SELECTION
+2. Select Project(s)

 This step allows you to choose one or more projects (i.e. roi_1 folders) for analysis.
-This allows you to analyze many movies at once, provided they have the same parameters.
+You may analyze many movies as a batch, provided they have the same parameters.

 If "Load projList" is checked, you will be asked to select one or more